 - The environment and the context in which the THC is consumed

-This means that for a minority of people, ingesting even small amounts of THC — such as the kind found in full-spectrum CBD products — can actually cause anxiety and related side effects even when ingesting relatively small amounts of THC.
+This means that for a minority of people, ingesting even small amounts of THC — such as the kind found in full-spectrum CBD products — can actually cause anxiety, panic attacks, and related side effects.

 How Much THC is in Full-Spectrum CBD Products?

-Full-spectrum CBD products can legally contain up to 0.3% THC.
-This means that roughly speaking, a full-spectrum CBD oil can contain as much 3 milligrams (mg) of THC per one ml of liquid.
+Full-spectrum CBD products can legally contain up to 0.3% THC, so roughly speaking, a full-spectrum CBD oil can contain as much 3 milligrams (mg) of THC per one ml of liquid.

 For example, here’s a third-party lab report of a high-quality full-spectrum CBD oil, where we can see that the THC content is about 1.6 mg per ml of oil or about 0.17% (a bit below the 0.3% legal cutoff for hemp).

-With this data, we can estimate that 1 ml (one full dropper in most cases) of your average full-spectrum CBD oil will contain roughly 1-3 mg of THC.
+With this in mind, we can estimate that 1 ml (one full dropper in most cases) of your average full-spectrum CBD oil will contain about 1-3 mg of THC.
 Even if you were to take two full droppers, this would only add up to 2-6 mg.
 This doesn’t seem like much, and for most people, it isn’t.

 But for individuals who are highly sensitive to THC due to the risk factors we discussed earlier, this can be enough to cause or worsen anxiety.

 My Experience With Anxiety From Full-Spectrum CBD

 I’ve personally experienced an uncomfortable bout of anxiety that lasted for 2-3 hours after taking roughly an 80 mg dose of full-spectrum CBD oil.
 If I had to estimate, it contained about 3-4 mg of THC.

 At first, I was surprised because full-spectrum CBD products had always relieved anxiety for me.

-As it turns out, like many susceptible individuals, I’m so sensitive to THC that even the small amount present in full-spectrum CBD products can make me feel anxious.
-But that hasn’t stopped me from using CBD.
+Like many susceptible individuals, I’m so sensitive to THC that even the small amount present in full-spectrum CBD products can make me feel anxious.

 Using Full-Spectrum CBD for the First Time?
 Start Low